Gravity as Quantum Entanglement Force: Discussion

-In this work, we have tried to reconcile Verlinde's theory with our theory based on quantum entanglement.
-There are many similarities between two theories.
-If we identify the horizon entropy as the entanglement entropy and the equipartition energy as the entanglement energy, we can give the theory a better ground.
+Understanding the entropic origin of gravity is important.
+In this work, we have tried to reconcile Verlinde's theory with our theory based on quantum information.
+Many similarities exists between the two theories.
+If we identify the horizon entropy as the entanglement entropy and the equipartition energy as the entanglement energy, we can give the theory a better foundation.

-We conjectured that quantum entanglement of matter and fields in the universe tend to increase over time, and there is an effective force associated with this tendency.
-This force might be very general in the nature and we expect someday one may measure this force during a quantum information experiments using quantum optics or solid state quantum devices.
+We conjectured that the total quantum entanglement of matter and fields in the universe tends to increase over time and that an effective force is associated with this tendency.
+This force might be very general in the nature, and we expect that one can measure this force in a quantum information experiment using quantum optics or solid-state quantum devices.

-It is also suggested that dark energy and, more fundamentally, gravity itself are quantum entanglement forces, similar to Verlinde's entropic force.
-If the entanglement entropy of the universe saturates the Bekenstein bound, this gives the holographic dark energy with equation of state consistent with current observational data.
-Our quantum informational interpretation on gravity may provide some new insights on the nature of gravity, dark energy, and arrow of time.
+We also suggest that dark energy and, more fundamentally, gravity itself are quantum entanglement forces similar to Verlinde's entropic force.
+If the entanglement entropy of the universe saturates the Bekenstein bound, this gives the holographic dark energy with an equation of state comparable to the current observational data.
+Our quantum informational interpretation of gravity may provide some new insights into the natures of gravity, dark energy, and the arrow of time.